-If there is a risk that you could harm yourself as a result of your illness, your doctor will arrange for you to have an appointment immediately.
+If there is a risk that you could harm yourself as a result of your illness, your doctor will arrange for you to have an assessment immediately.

 The psychiatrist will ask you a number of questions to determine whether you have bipolar disorder and, if so, what treatments will be most suitable for you.